 I don’t want to micromanage, but I highly suggest grilling up some brats to go along with.
 Any type of sausage, really.
 It works as a side with any type of grilled meat or poultry.
 And be sure to top any leftovers with a couple of fried eggs.

 I think slaws are definitely under-appreciated for how easy they are to throw together, and how versatile they are.
 If you’re still stuck in the green salad from a bag rut, check out my Five Slaws You Need in Your Life This Summer for some ideas to get you started.
 Slaws are bright, crunchy, and incredibly healthy (bacon notwithstanding) whether they’re made with cabbage, onions, Brussels sprouts, kale, or a whole rainbow of veggies.

-…that’ll give you an idea of how absurdly good this warm slaw is.
+…that’ll give you an idea of how absurdly good this warm cabbage and bacon slaw is.
 It’s the ultimate comfort food.

 But it isn’t something I recommend making every week ~ bacon is most definitely not good for us.
 But as a special occasion treat this is quite delicious, so maybe once or twice a summer?
 How about start with today?